Many years ago I inherited this list called "Top Art Therapy Blogs."

 This comprehensive blog by art therapist Sara Roizen offers a wide variety of art therapy directives and examples.

-mindfulness, and guided visualization.
+spiritual psychology, mindfulness, and guided visualization.

 Hanson-Adamidis: This art therapist specializes in children's mental health using the modalities of puppet-making, therapeutic stories and guided meditations.